Bear with me here.

-Bear with me.
 I’m not saying that books are literally solid geometric forms with five sides.
-I’m not proposing a radical change in book publishing format.
+I’m not proposing a radical change in book formatting.
 It’s a metaphor.
-A simile, really, with a silent like hiding behind the statement.
-If you’re in the mood for a little thought experiment, come along with me for a tour around the idea of book creation as pyramid-building.
+A simile, really, with a silent “like” lurking within the statement.
+If you’re in the mood for a little thought experiment, come with me ona tour through the idea of book creation as pyramid-building.

 Story is the solid base of the structure.
 Without a good foundation, your work fails, crumbling into the jungle soil and vanishing without a trace.
 You need a good story.
 The tricky part is defining the word “good.”
 Your heart and the audience should be the sole arbiters of merit, but historically, the economics of publishing did not allow everyone to put written stories in front of an audience.
 Thus was the publsihing industry born.
 Neal Stephenson provides a fascinating analogy for the publisher’s role in his answer to the second question in this slashdot interview.